Python-SIP/sip/sphinx/directives.rst

 *name* is the name of the exception.

 *base-exception* is the optional base exception.
-This may be either one of the standard Python exceptions or one defined with a previous `%Exception`_ directive.
+This may be either one of the standard Python exceptions or one defined with a previous :directive:`%Exception` directive.

-*header-code* is the optional `%TypeHeaderCode`_ used to specify any external interface to the exception being defined.
+*header-code* is the optional :directive:`%TypeHeaderCode` used to specify any external interface to the exception being defined.

-*raise-code* is the `%RaiseCode`_ used to specify the handwritten code that converts a reference to the C++ exception to the Python exception.
+*raise-code* is the :directive:`%RaiseCode` used to specify the handwritten code that converts a reference to the C++ exception to the Python exception.

 For example::